-All of our systems respond to positively when surrounded by positive relationships.
+All of our systems respond positively when surrounded by positive relationships.
 Rather than shallow breathing we breathe deep, healthy breaths.
-Our energy soars, our thoughts are positive and choices are bold with expectation of positive outcomes.
+Our energy soars, our thoughts are positive and our choices are bold with expectation of positive outcomes.

 Quality of relationships

-Think of a challenging relationship you have.
-Recall a conversation you have had with that person.
-You may have started the interaction in a positive mood, but once the interaction and communication becomes negative, how did you feel?
-Negative relationships infect our emotions, thoughts and energy negatively.
-They drag us down and weigh us down.
-Not only does our mood suffer, our productivity, performance and creativity suffer negatively.
-The conversation trigged negative emotions, followed by you having a series of negative experiences such as you making a mistake, not being able to focus to get your work done or drop in energy and productivity?
-You seem to become a magnet to negative experiences.
-The quality of our relationships impacts our emotions and the experiences we have.
+The conversation triggered negative emotions, followed by you having a series of negative experiences such as you making a mistake, not being able to focus to get your work done or drop in energy and productivity?
+You seem to become a magnet for negative experiences.

 For each of us our primary purpose is to be a source of love – to be helpful, to inspire, to collaborate and to be a source of compassion, generosity and kindness.
 You should engage with others, and others should engage with you, with that intention for every interaction.

-We must make conscious decisions about how we connect, unlearn unconscious habitual behaviors that may cause us to attract negative relationships or repel positive relations.
-We must create space for connection, adopt the art of connecting and be intentional about being a source of positive experiences for others.
+We must make conscious decisions about how we connect, unlearn unconscious habitual behaviors that may cause us to attract negative relationships and repel positive relations.
+We must create space for connection, learn the art of connecting and be intentional about being a source of positive experiences for others.

-“Our deepest natural desire is to feel positive connection.” – Leanna Butterfield Cruz
+“Our deepest natural desire is to feel positive connection.”